lizrice/debugger-from-scratch/README.md

 Big caveat: it assumes there is only one file in the target!

 I fully expect this only to work on Linux.

+This is a more detailed version of the code I wrote in my [Debuggers From Scratch talk at dotGo Paris](https://youtu.be/TBrv17QyUE0).